sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/automatically_generated_data_series.md

 <java.version>1.8</java.version>
 ```

-Code Insights will find all matches, and then automatically generate a data series and series color for each unique value of the capture group.
+Code Insights will find all matches, and then automatically generate a data series and color for each unique value of the capture group.
 In this case, the chart would show data series for 1.5, 1.7, and 1.8, with the values being the number of matches for each unique value.

-## Automatic updates
+## New matching data gets automatically added

-Capture groups will automatically show new matches when they appear in your codebase; you do not need to update or manually re-create the insights.
+Capture groups will automatically create new data series for new matches as they appear in your codebase.
+You do not need to update or manually re-create the insights to track newly added versions or patterns.

 For the above example, this means that if `<java.version>1.9</java.version>` was committed to the codebase in the future, it would appear on the insight without any additoinal action, and you would see a series for `1.9`.